armory/documentation/_release_notes/armoryspinnaker_v2.19.7.md

 Breaking change: Kubernetes accounts with an unspecified providerVersion will now default to V2.
 Update your Halconfig to specify `providerVersion: v1` for any Kubernetes accounts you are currently using with the V1 provider.

-### Upgrading from 2.18.x with MySQL used for Front50 will Rename Table plugin_artifacts
-As a part of upgrading from 2.18.x to 2.19.x the table **plugin_artifacts** is renamed to **plugin_info**.
-Please be advised that attempting to downgrade from 2.19.x to 2.18.x will not revert naming of the table, and it will continue to be named as **plugin_info**, preventing access to the table.

 ## Known Issues

 ### Plugins

 There is a known issue with the Plugins framework in Armory Spinnaker 2.17.7.
 If you want to build or use plugins, do not use this version.
 Use Armory Spinnaker 2.17.8 or later.

+### Upgrading from 2.18.x with MySQL used for Front50 renames the plugin_artifacts table
+As a part of the upgrade from 2.18.x to 2.19.x, the table **plugin_artifacts** gets renamed to `plugin_info`.
+Downgrades from 2.19.x to 2.18.x do not revert the table name.
+The table remains named `plugin_info`, preventing access to the table.

 ## Highlighted Updates